COBOL Numbers

 PIC S9(5) COMP minus 00123- FFFFFF85 FFFF85

-In addition to the ASCII and EBCDIC differences it is important to note the hardware differences.
+In addition to the ASCII and EBCDIC differences it is important to note the hardware differences for binary numbers.
 Most COBOL compilers hide this level of processing.
 However, it occasionally shows up as a problem.

 Big Endian - within a multi-byte numeric representation the most significant byte has the lowest address.
 Processors such as the IBM 370 family, the PDP-10, the Motorola microprocessor family, and most of the various RISC architectures are big-endian.